Unity of Citrus County

 The ADA defines a service animal as any dog that is trained to perform specific tasks for people with disabilities, including any physical, sensory, psychiatric, intellectual, or other mental disability.
 A service dog is a working dog and not a pet.

-The ADA prohibits an organization from barring an assistance animal because members have allergies or fear the animal.
-It also states that organizations should take care not to unduly isolate an assistance animal owner, or restrict their movement with public spaces.
+2. The ADA prohibits an organization from barring an assistance animal because members have allergies or fear the animal.
+It also states that organizations should take care not to unduly isolate an assistance animal owner or restrict their movement within public spaces.

-The ADA permits only two question which can be asked of individuals who have animals which they claim to be service animals:
+3. The ADA permits only two questions which can be asked of individuals who have animals which they claim to be service animal: